 The Base Octave spin-control indicates that the notes you use start at MIDI octave 2 (which happens to be the default).

 The Transpose button in the screenshot above has a value of “0 (none)”, which indicates we are not transposing.
 The value in the button-face depends on the way the transposition (or key-signature) was chosen.
-You choose the transposition (or key-signature) by clicking on the button.
+You choose the transposition (or key-signature) by clicking on (or tabbing-to, and activating) the button.

 It could also indicate the name of the key-signature (“C major”, for example).
 It shows the key-signature name if that was what you used when you specified it.